SwayamKohli/Personalized-Health-Monitoring-for-Mental-Well-being/README.md

 # Personalized Health Monitoring for Mental Well-being

-## Overview
+## 🏥Overview
 The **Personalized Health Monitoring for Mental Well-being** project is an **IoT-enabled system** designed to monitor both physiological and environmental factors.
 By analyzing heart rate, SpO2, skin conductivity, and ambient temperature, it provides real-time insights into stress levels, offers **personalized wellness recommendations**, and facilitates **connections to mental health professionals** in emergencies.

 ---

-## Features
+## ✨Features
-- **Real-Time Monitoring 📊**: Collects and processes data from multiple sensors.
+- **Real-Time Monitoring**: Collects and processes data from multiple sensors.
-- **Stress Analysis 💡**: Combines heart rate and GSR data to estimate stress levels.
+- **Stress Analysis**: Combines heart rate and GSR data to estimate stress levels.
-- **Personalized Recommendations 🎯**: Offers dynamic wellness tips to users.
+- **Personalized Recommendations**: Offers dynamic wellness tips to users.
-- **Data Visualization 📈**: Interactive graphs powered by Kivy for real-time insights.
+- **Data Visualization**: Interactive graphs powered by Kivy for real-time insights.
-- **Emergency Support 📞**: Connects users to mental health resources.
+- **Emergency Support**: Connects users to mental health resources.

 ---